-Excellent plated migas can be found at longstanding Tex-Mex institutions like Amaya’s Taco Village or Habanero Cafe, or try a less-traditional iteration at newer Mexican restaurant Suerte’s brunch.
+Excellent plated migas can be found at longstanding Tex-Mex institutions like Joe’s Bakery, or fun ones like the chorizo-migas at Habanero Cafe and queso-drenched options at Kerbey Lane.
 Given Austin’s love of breakfast tacos, there are also options wrapped up in warm, fluffy tortillas.
 Veracruz All-Natural’s migas taco is the clear local favorite, but El Primo’s version is a close second.